 Academic Strategy & Performance for School & Home-Educated Families

-Bright children don’t fail 11+ and SATs because they can’t do the work.
+Bright children rarely struggle with 11+ and SATs because of ability.

 In Year 5, timed mocks begin.